 What’s the Difference Between Fine Lines and Wrinkles?

 Of all the things that happen to our skin as we age (read: discoloration, loss of firmness, dullness), fine lines and wrinkles can be especially difficult to treat once they’ve developed.
-Before loading up on anti-aging serums and moisturizers, it’s important to understand what causes them.
+Before loading up on anti-aging serums and moisturizers, it’s important to understand what causes these concerns.
 Here, Dr. Elizabeth Houshmand, board-certified dermatologist and Skincare.com consultant, is explaining everything you need to know about fine and wrinkles, including how they differ and how to treat them.

 What Are Fine Lines and Wrinkles?